-- The tables in Sections D-J set out indicative industry funding levies for the 2019-20 financial year for each subsector.
+The tables in Sections D-J set out indicative industry funding levies for the 2019-20 financial year for each subsector.
 The indicative levies are a guide only.
-They are based on our budgeted allocation of costs for each subsector for the 2019-20 financial year and estimates of the population and business activity metrics for each subsector. - The Cost Recovery Levy Regulations allow entities in some subsectors to pay their levy on a pro-rata basis.
+They are based on our budgeted allocation of costs for each subsector for the 2019-20 financial year and estimates of the population and business activity metrics for each subsector.

+- The Cost Recovery Levy Regulations allow entities in some subsectors to pay their levy on a pro-rata basis.
 Under the standard pro-rata formula, the levy amount an entity will pay is based on the number of days in the financial year the entity was part of the relevant subsector or held the relevant licence.
 To calculate indicative levies, in some subsectors, we have included a full-year equivalent (FYE) number of entities in the subsector, to reflect the pro rata of the levy.
-For example, if there are two entities in a subsector and one was part of the subsector for only half the year, the FYE number will be 1.5 entities. - In January 2021 we will issue invoices under the industry funding model for the 2019-20 financial year.
-We will calculate the actual levies in the January 2021 invoices after the business activity has occurred and we have finalised our regulatory costs.
+For example, if there are two entities in a subsector and one was part of the subsector for only half the year, the FYE number will be 1.5 entities. - In March 2021, we will issue invoices under the industry funding model for the 2019-20 financial year.
+We will calculate the actual levies in the March 2021 invoices after the business activity has occurred and we have finalised our regulatory costs.
 The actual levies will be based on our actual cost of regulating each subsector in 2019-20 as well as the actual business activity metrics submitted by regulated entities on the ASIC Regulatory Portal in July to September 2020.
 This will ensure that each industry subsector is only charged for the actual costs of regulating that subsector.

-- In some cases, we can arrange a payment plan to allow entities to make industry funding payments in instalments.
-We may consider waiving a levy only in exceptional circumstances.
-Information for entities seeking assistance in paying industry funding levies can be found on the ASIC website. - We expect the actual levies will change from the indicative levies in this CRIS.
+- 68 In some cases, we can arrange a payment plan to allow entities to make 68 industry funding payments in instalments.
+We may consider waiving a levy 68 only in exceptional circumstances.
+Information for entities seeking 68 assistance in paying industry funding levies can be found on the ASIC 68 website.
+The amounts that are waived are not recovered from other entities. - 69 We expect the actual levies will change from the indicative levies in this CRIS.
 The indicative levies are based on budgeted amounts, representing our best estimate of actual levies.
 As our operating environment changes over time, so will our allocation of regulatory effort and cost allocation to different subsectors.
-ASIC's supervisory teams will update the proportion of their costs allocated to the industry subsectors they support during the year. - We cannot prevent change in our operating environment between the time the indicative levy is calculated and the end of the financial year.
+ASIC's supervisory teams will update the proportion of their costs allocated to the industry subsectors they support during the year. - 70 We cannot prevent change in our operating environment between the time the indicative levy is calculated and the end of the financial year.